noripyt/django-cachalot/docs/introduction.rst

 - A few bonus features like
   :ref:`a signal triggered at each database change <Signal>` (including bulk changes) and
-  :ref:`a template tag for a better template fragment caching <Template tag>`.
+  :ref:`a template tag for a better template fragment caching <Template utils>`.

 Comparison with similar tools .............................